 Clinical considerations

-Postponing treatment during the exclusive breastfeeding period is the preferred option, and is unlikely to have a negative impact on the management of hypercholesterolaemia in the long-term.
+The preferred option is to postpone treatment for a short time until after the exclusive breastfeeding period.
+This is unlikely to have a negative impact on the management of hypercholesterolaemia in the long-term.

-In some cases it may not be appropriate to postpone treatment, especially if it has already been withheld during pregnancy.
+In some cases, it may not be appropriate to postpone treatment, especially if it has already been withheld during previous pregnancies or breastfeeding periods.
 Consideration should also be given to the cardiovascular risks of untreated high cholesterol.

-Treatment choice should primarily focus on effectively reducing cholesterol, and associated cardiovascular risks.
-Safety in breastfeeding is a secondary consideration.
+If immediate treatment is necessary, the choice of medicine should primarily focus on effectively reducing cholesterol, and associated cardiovascular risks.
+Suitability in breastfeeding is a secondary consideration.

 Specific recommendations